-Although IRS Notice 2014-21 did not address whether bitcoins would be considered an approved investment for retirement purposes, the fact that the Notice is treating bitcoins as property, like stock, and not as a collectible, it should be clear bitcoin is an approved investment for IRAs and 401(k) plans and would not violate IRC 408(m).
+Although IRS Notice 2014-21 did not address whether they will consider Bitcoins an approved investment for retirement purposes, the fact that the Notice is treating bitcoins as property, like stock, and not as a collectible, explains it all.
+Bitcoin is an approved investment for IRAs and 401(k) plans and will not violate IRC 408(m).

-Notice 2014-21 is important because it sets forth some clarity by the IRS about the tax treatment of virtual currencies, but it also raised new questions, such as what government body would be in charge of regulation, as well as if purchased via a Self-Directed IRA, how would the currency be held by an IRA custodian.
+Notice 2014-21 is important because it sets forth some clarity by the IRS about the tax treatment of virtual currencies.
+However it also raises new questions, such as what government body will be in charge of regulation, and the Self-Directed IRA purchases it, how will the currency be held by an IRA custodian?

-With IRA Financial Group’s self-directed retirement plans, retirement account investors have the ability to make traditional as well as alternative asset investments, such as real estate and bitcoins, in a tax-deferred or tax-free basis.
+With IRA Financial Group’s self-directed retirement plans, retirement account investors have the ability to make traditional and alternative asset investments, such as real estate and bitcoins, in a tax-deferred or tax-free basis.

 Did you know?

-The IRS treats Bitcoin and other cryptocurrency as property for income tax purposes as per IRS Notice 2014-21.
+The IRS treats Bitcoin and other virtual currency as property for income tax purposes as per IRS Notice 2014-21.